istio/api/mcp/Readme.md

 ![Resource update error](v1alpha1/diagrams/collection-update-error.svg)

+The sink should only NACK in _exceptional_ cases.
+For example, if a set of resources was invalid, malformed, or could not be decoded.
+NACK'd updates should raise an alarm for subsequent investigation by a human.
+The source should not resend the same set of resources that were previously NACK'd.
+Canary pushes to dedicated sinks may also be used to verify correctness (non-NACK) before pushing to a larger fleet of resource sinks.

 The nonce in MCP is used to match RequestResources and Resources.
 On reconnect, the sinks may attempt to resume a session with the same source by specifying the known resources version with